HolyBlackCat/cpp-tutorials/tooling/articles/choosing_compiler_and_more.md

 # Choosing a compiler and more

 This is a complicated topic prone to holy wars.
-Here I try to explain all the choices you have, so you can make an educated decision.
+Here I try to explain all the choices you can make, so you can make an educated decision.

-But yltimately, any remotely popular compiler is going to work fine, and the differences will be minor, especially for a newbie.
+But ultimately, any remotely popular compiler is going to work fine, and the differences will be minor, especially for a newbie.

 ## What choices you can make?